Young Jedi Collectible Card Game: History

 1 Unofficial.
 Decipher cancelled DecipherCon 2001 due to the proximity to the 9/11 attacks.
 A player-run replacement, following the same rules and qualification process, was held at the convention, Freedom Con 2001.

 2 Unofficial.
 Call to Arms a gaming convention in Virginia is planning to host the 2022 Unofficial World Championships.
 Originally planned to be held in 2020 and then again in 2021, it was delayed due to the pandemic.
 It has been widely advertised on the various community social media pages and will be the first major event for the game in over 20 years.
 The rules are updated slightly and there is no qualification process for entering.

+3 Bryan Gravener's 2023 victory is disputed due to his use and play of multiple copies of Anakin's Friends.
+The following year, this was corrected.

 Basic concept

 Deck Construction

 Decks were built using a colored dot system which limited you to only 10 cards from each color group.
 There were no additional card limitations put in place.
 There were a total of six dot colors, and the deck limit was a strict 60 cards.

 Decipher later introduced the concept of a white or no-color dot which acted as a wild card during deck construction.
 You were limited to only one wild card replacement per color and a total of six in a deck.